stephenslab/flashr/README.md

 ## How to build static HTML documentation

-These are the R commands to build the website (make sure you are connected to Internet while running these commands):
+These are the R commands to build the website using [pkgdown](https://github.com/r-lib/pkgdown) (make sure you are connected to Internet while running these commands):

 ```R